ufsit/notes/Systems/Windows/against_adam.md

 ```
 ### AS-REP Roasting
 * Turn on requiring pre-auth for keberos
+### Golden Ticket
+* Monitor anomalous Kerberos ticket activity
+  * For example, watch out for tickets with unusually long lifespans or tickets that grant unexpected privileges.
+* Audit Active Directory and system logs
+  * Unexpected privilege escalations
+  * Token manipulations
+  * Local Security Authority Subsystem Service (LSASS) memory reads
+ * Implement Credential Guard (modern systems only)
+ * Manage the KRBTGT account password
+   * Change the password twice in a row to remove it from memory as well invalidating golden tickets
 ## Coercion & Relay Attacks
 ### Coercion Attacks
 * Disable NTLM